How to change or amend a filed return

 Submit all the forms relevant to the information in your amended return (even if you already submitted these forms with your original return), such as:

-- forms for any credits you are claiming,
+- forms for any credits you are claiming or amending,

-- all your wage and tax statements, such as your W-2s.
+- all your wage and tax statements, such as Form IT-2.

 See the instructions for Form IT-201-X or IT-203-X for additional information about what to submit with your amended return.